 Many people mistake their hamster for being nasty, aggressive or just destructive.
-Hamsters by nature are not aggressive animals, now will they destroy their toys or nest without reason.
+Hamsters, by nature, are not aggressive animals, nor will they destroy their toys or nest without reason.
 When it comes to cage rage, a hamster becomes frenzied, aggressive and anxious.

-Cage Aggression: If your hamster is possessive over their cage, is difficult to handle and often tries to attack you when you open the cage, it is a strong indicator the hamster is suffering.
+- Cage aggression: If your hamster is possessive over their cage, it is difficult to handle and often tries to attack you when you open the cage, it is a strong indicator the hamster is suffering.
 Hamsters are not possessive or aggressive over their cages towards humans.
-Syrian hamsters are insanely territorial and will not allow another Syrian onto their property, however, having them in the same room does not increase aggression.
-Other hamster species' are not as territorial and in the case of Roborovski hamsters, they are not really territorial at all.
-Hamsters do not view you the same way they view other hamsters so will see little-no reason to display territorial aggression unless something is very wrong.
+Syrian hamsters are insanely territorial and will not allow another Syrian onto their property; however, having them in the same room does not increase aggression.
+Other hamster species are not as territorial, and in the case of Roborovski hamsters, they are not really territorial at all.
+Hamsters do not view you the same way they view other hamsters, so you will see little to no reason to display territorial aggression unless something is very wrong.

-It is possible to treat and even cure cage rage.
+It is possible to treat cage rage.
+Here's how.

-- Allow your hamster out at least 3 times per week for exercise and handling.
+- Allow your hamster out at least three times per week for exercise and handling.
 You can purchase pens or allow them to walk about with you on the sofa or bed.

 - Avoid any cages with tubes, tight holes, small sleeping boxes or plastic that sweats.
-Not only as they extremely unhygienic and difficult to clean, hamsters are at the highest risk of stress, injury and cage rage in ones like that.
+Not only are they extremely unhygienic and difficult to clean, but hamsters are also at the highest risk of stress, injury and cage rage in ones like that.